webhintio/hint/packages/hint/docs/contributor-guide/how-to/hint.md

 ## Using the `CLI` to create a hint

-The easiest wait to create a new hint is via the `create-hint` package:
+The easiest way to create a new hint is via the `create-hint` package:

 ```bash
 npm init hint